 A hold will be placed on winter quarter registrations if your form has not been submitted by November 5, 2021.

-We will soon be offering self-administered tests through the Husky Coronavirus Testingprogram, powered by the Seattle Flu Study – the group that was the first to report community spread of COVID-19 in the United States.
+We are offering self-administered tests through the Husky Coronavirus Testingprogram, powered by the Seattle Flu Study – the group that was the first to report community spread of COVID-19 in the United States.
 Enrollment is encouraged for all students, faculty and staff who will be on campus regularly.
 Kits are available at the University Y Student Center (see sidebar for hours).

 When should you report a case?